Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 andresr/istockphoto

-In theory, it sounds like a great idea to have a family pass to the local zoo or the nearest theme park, but be realistic about how often you can make an outing happen.
+In theory, having a family pass to the local zoo or the nearest theme park sounds like a great idea, but be realistic about how often you can actually make an outing happen.
 A good rule of thumb is that if you really think you’ll visit at least once a month, then go for it.
 Otherwise, pass on the family pass.

 Pets